-As social beings, we benefit tremendously from having support from a community of people that matter to us.
-Friends and family members are the primary lifeline for most of us but we can also extend our network to include a trusted group of mentors, coaches, counselors or a support group who are open to hearing our story and who believe in the vision that we have for our life.
+As social beings, we benefit tremendously from having support from a community of people that matter to us when we are feeling hopeless.
+Friends and family members are the primary lifeline for most of us, but we can also extend our network to include a trusted group of mentors, coaches, counselors, or a support group who are open to hearing our story and who believe in the vision that we have for our life.

 Whenever we’re down and out, these are the people who can be a source of comfort and help us get back in the game.

 It’s easier to feel hopeful when we’re guided by a strong vision for our future.
 That’s why it’s essential to clarify your vision.